GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 parameter: the symbol size, which is either given on the command line (via **-Sk**) or as part of the input data.
 However, more complicated symbols, such as the ellipse or vector symbols, may require more parameters.
-If your custom symbol requires more than the single size parameter you must include the line
+If your custom symbol requires more than the implicit single size parameter you must include the line

     **N**: *n_extra_parameters* [*types*]